nagi1/ahmednagi.com/articles/20200411-how-i-creacked-php-intelephense/index.md

 I love how **[Intelephense](https://intelephense.com/)** brings most of PHPStorm features to VSCode.
 But unfortunately the free version doesn't have the cool features.

-> **Note:** *I'm applying this on the current release 1.4.1, file names might change in upcoming releases, but the same principle applies.*
+> **Note:** *I'm applying this on the current release 1.4.1, file names might change in upcoming releases, though the same principle applies.*

 So let's get started.